harmony-one/h/progress/rikako-hatoya.md

+2024-11-05 Tue: Continued search on socials for top holders of meme coins.
+Researched AI based trading bots similar to @terminal_of_fun.

 2024-11-04 Mon: Researched top meme coins and looked into top holders for each of them.
 Further tested Helius playground.

+---

 2024-11-03 Sun: Played around with Helius playground.
 Looked into Solana RPCs/APIs/webhooks.